Treats actinic keratoses. Also treats pain and swelling caused by osteoarthritis. This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - This medicine is for use on the skin only.
 Do not get it in your eyes, nose, or mouth.
 Do not use it on skin areas that have cuts or scrapes.
 If it does get on these areas, rinse it off right away.

 - Wash your hands with soap and water before and after using this medicine.

 - Apply a thin layer to the affected area.
 Rub it in gently.

-- After applying this medicine, do not shower, bathe, or wash the affected area for at least one hour.
-Wait at least 10 minutes before covering the treated skin with gloves or clothing.
+- Do not shower, bathe, or wash the affected area for at least 30 minutes after applying Pennsaid® or Solaraze®.
+Wait until the ointment dries before covering the treated skin with gloves or clothing.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, apply it as soon as you can.
 If it is almost time for your next dose, wait until then to apply the medicine and skip the missed dose.
 Do not apply extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.